Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 It is essential to know when the application generates a specific log message.
 Timestamps help us to order the events.
 And they help us to build a correlation between systems.

 That is why logging libraries write timestamps with the log messages.
-When you write log messages to systems, like journald or Splunk, every event has a timestamp.
-These applications parse timestamp from the message or generate from the system time.
-When you write logs to the plain text files, you lose the information about at what time application created these messages.
-This is why you tell loggers to identify every line with the timestamp.
+When you write log messages to systems like journald or Splunk, every event has a timestamp.
+These applications parse the timestamp from the message or generate it from the system time.
+When you write logs to plain text files, you lose the information about when the application created these messages.
+This is why you tell loggers to identify every line with a timestamp.

-Let's look at the example.
-A tiny python snippet that generates a new log message, when the response does not have a 200 status.
+Let’s look at an example.
+A tiny Python snippet that generates a new log message when the response does not have a 200 status.

 import logging